Bureau of Safety and Environmental Enforcement: History

-In 2016, NASA and the BSEE entered into a five-year interagency agreement (IAA).
+In 2016, NASA and BSEE entered into a five-year interagency agreement (IAA).
 Under the agreement, NASA will assist BSEE in further developing risk management using NASA's probabilistic risk assessment (PRA) technique.
-In February 2016, the Government Accountability Office determined that the reorganization had made only limited progress in enhancing BSEE's investigative and enforcement capabilities.
+In February 2016, the Government Accountability Office (GAO) determined that the reorganization had made only limited progress in enhancing BSEE's investigative and enforcement capabilities.
 Then, in March 2017, the GAO determined that BSEE had not successfully implemented its strategic or management initiatives.

-On May 23, 2017, Interior Secretary Ryan Zinke named former Louisiana interim-Lieutenant Governor Scott Angelle as the BSEE's fourth director, however Angelle resigned on January 20, 2021.
-On March 28, 2022, Kevin M. Sligh Sr. was appointed as the BSEE's fifth director, but resigned on September 6, 2024, when Kathryn E. Kovacs was appointed as the BSEE's sixth director from September 6, 2024 until January 20, 2025.
+On May 23, 2017, Interior Secretary Ryan Zinke named former Louisiana interim-Lieutenant Governor Scott Angelle as BSEE's fourth director, who served until his resignation on January 20, 2021.
+On March 28, 2022, Kevin M. Sligh Sr. was appointed as BSEE's fifth director, and served until his resignation on September 6, 2024.
+Kathryn E. Kovacs was appointed as BSEE's sixth director from September 6, 2024 until January 20, 2025.

+On July 10, 2026, Secretary of the Interior Doug Burgum issued Secretarial Order 3451, establishing the Marine Minerals Administration (MMA) and reuniting the functions of BOEM and BSEE within a single organization.
+The reorganization consolidated offshore resource planning, leasing, permitting, inspections, safety enforcement, and environmental oversight while preserving the agencies’ existing statutory authorities and regulations.

 Divisions

 Office of Offshore Regulatory Programs (OORP)

-The Office of Offshore Regulatory Programs (OORP) manages rules, standards and compliance programs in charge of oil, gas and mineral operations on the Outer Continental Shelf.
+The Office of Offshore Regulatory Programs (OORP) manages rules, standards and compliance programs in charge of oil, gas, and mineral operations on the Outer Continental Shelf.
 Branches under the OORP are responsible for regulations and associated policy documents of the OCS.
 Additionally, programs cover safety management, pollution prevention research, technology assessments, inspection policies and the development of BSEE's technical training.

 Oil Spill Preparedness Division (OSPD)

-The BSEE oversees oil spill planning and preparedness for oil and gas production facilities in U.S. waters (see 30 CFR part 254).
-Some of the main functions of its Oil Spill Preparedness Division (OSPD) division include the approval of oil spill response plans; inspection of oil spill response equipment; conducting oil spill response research, and auditing responder and management team training and exercises.
+BSEE oversees oil spill planning and preparedness for oil and gas production facilities in U.S. waters (see 30 CFR part 254).
+Some of the main functions of its Oil Spill Preparedness Division (OSPD) division include the approval of oil spill response plans, inspection of oil spill response equipment, conducting oil spill response research, and auditing responder and management team training and exercises.
 OSPD currently manages the Ohmsett National Spill Response Test Facility, located in Leonardo, New Jersey.